isomerpages/imh-ac/pages/Privacy Statement.md

 <h4>3.
 Personal Information Security</h4>
 <p>i.
 The Team shall protect and take all reasonable precautions and adequate
-measures to safeguard the participants' personal information against risks such as loss, theft, unauthorised access, unauthorised disclosure, omdification, copying, use and destruction.</p>
+measures to safeguard the participants' personal information against risks such as loss, theft, unauthorised access, unauthorised disclosure, modification, copying, use and destruction.</p>
 <p>ii.
 The Team will protect the confidentiality of the participants' personal
 information in its dealing with third parties.</p>